 4.4 Recognition

-Recognition of student organizations is granted by the Student Government Executive Commission of the Congress of Student Organizations and registered in the Student Activities Office in the Memorial Union.
-Although student organizations are independent organizations from NDSU, they are expected to uphold and comply with university policies; the Code of Student Conduct; and local, state and federal laws.
+Recognition of student organizations is granted by the Congress of Student Organizations Commission and registered in the Student Activities Office in the Memorial Union.
+Although student organizations are independent units which exist at NDSU and are not considered agents of the University, they are expected to uphold and comply with University policies; the Code of Student Conduct; and local, state and federal laws.

-Student organization purposes must be compatible with the educational mission and purpose of the university.

 Students and student organizations are free to examine and express opinions publicly and privately.
-They are free to support causes by orderly means that do not disrupt regular and essential operations of the university.
+They are free to support causes by orderly means that do not disrupt regular and essential operations of the University.
 At the same time, it should be made clear to the academic and the larger community that in their public expressions or demonstrations, students or student organizations speak only for themselves.

 4.5 Membership

 Membership must be limited to current students, faculty and staff of NDSU.
 Students who transfer to another Tri-College institution who want to retain membership in an NDSU registered student organization may be eligible for on-going membership, contingent upon approval from the Vice Provost.
-In the case of dual college or tri-college recognized student organizations, membership criteria as defined in the CSO guidelines must be met.
+In the case of dual college or tri-college recognized student organizations, membership criteria as defined in the Congress of Student Organizations (CSO) guidelines must be met.

 4.6 Registration Requirements